6676401088/jackcontrol/README.md

 ------------

 In contradiction to qjackctl, JACK Control does not use the autotools build system anymore.
-Also, it is based on Qt5, not Qt4.
-You will need Qt5, libjack, libjackserver and libjacknet to build.
+It can be build with Qt4 as well as Qt5.
+You will need Qt and either the JACK1 or JACK2 libraries to build.
+For JACK2, please enable the following line you jackcontrol.pro:

+`#DEFINES += QTJACK_JACK2_SUPPORT`

 How to build
 ------------